Sebb767/more-locomotives/README.md

 ### cargo locomotive

 A cheaper, more efficient but slower diesel locomotive.
-- Is slower (max speed is about 64 km/h) and better brakes.
+- Is slower (max speed is about 64 km/h) and has better brakes.
 - Has a bigger light cone and will activate it earlier.
 - More fuel efficient (about 60%) than the stock locomotive.
 - Cheaper to build: Only needs 12 engine units, 16 gears, 20 iron & 4 steel plates.